aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### rowHeightPixel {#rowHeightPixel--}

-Returns or sets the height, in pixels, of each row in the specified slicer.
+Returns or sets the height of each row in the specified slicer, in unit of pixels.

 ```javascript
 rowHeightPixel : number;